-(v) Derivative instruments
+(v) Derivative Instruments

-Derivative instruments are initially recorded at fair value as either assets or liabilities in the accompanying balance sheets are subsequently remeasured to fair value at each reporting date, regardless of the purpose or intent for holding the derivative.
+Derivative instruments are initially recorded at fair value as either assets or liabilities in the accompanying balance sheet and subsequently remeasured to fair value at each reporting date, regardless of the purpose or intent for holding the derivative.
 The resulting derivative assets or liabilities are shown as a single line and are not netted off against one another on the face of the balance sheet.
 The method of recognizing the resulting gain or loss is dependent on whether the derivative contract qualifies for hedge accounting and has been designated as a hedging instrument.
-For derivative instruments that are not designated or that do not qualify as hedging instruments under ASC 815 - Derivatives and Hedging, the liability has been recognized as 'Derivative liabilities' on the balance sheet and changes in the fair value of the derivative financial instruments are recognized in earnings.
-Gains and losses from the Company's non-designated cross-currency interest rate swap agreement and interest rate swap agreements are recorded in unrealized (losses)/gains on non-designated derivative instruments in the Company's consolidated statements of operations but do not impact our cash flows.
+For derivative instruments that are not designated or that do not qualify as hedging instruments under ASC 815 - Derivatives and Hedging, the asset or liability is recognized as 'Derivative assets' or 'Derivative liabilities' on the balance sheet and changes in the fair value of the derivative financial instruments are recognized in earnings.
+Gains and losses from the Company's non-designated interest rate swap agreements are recorded in unrealized (losses)/gains on non-designated derivative instruments in the Company's consolidated statement of operations but do not impact our cash flows.